This is personal data

 If you have questions regarding the processing of your personal data, please contact us.

 Phone: +46 (0)8-698 50 00

-If you believe that your personal data has been processed in violation of applicable regulations or that your data protection rights have not been respected, you are entitled to complain to the Swedish Data Protection Authority.
-For contact details, see below or read more on complaints on the Swedish Data Protection Authority's website.
+If you believe that your personal data has been processed in violation of applicable regulations or that your data protection rights have not been respected, you are entitled to complain to the Swedish Authority for Privacy Protection.
+For contact details and further information, see the website of the Swedish Authority for Privacy Protection.